-Museum donation appraisal fee transparency means the appraiser explains the fee model, museum coordination scope, qualified-appraisal deliverable, Form 8283 support, revision policy, and extra-charge triggers in writing before work begins, and confirms the fee is not tied to appraised value, museum acceptance, or the donor tax result.
+Museum donation appraisal fee transparency means the fee model, report scope, museum coordination, Form 8283 support, revision policy, and extra-charge triggers are written down before work begins.
+The fee should never depend on appraised value, museum acceptance, or the donor tax result.

 Start with the museum-donation assignment, not the price alone

-A museum donation appraisal quote should be built around the assignment facts.
-The recipient institution, property category, contribution timing, inspection format, and report purpose all affect the amount of professional work required.
+A museum donation quote should be built around the assignment facts.
+The institution, property category, contribution timing, inspection format, and report purpose all affect the amount of work required.

 Ask the appraiser to identify the intended use, intended users, value basis, valuation date, and report deliverable before quoting.